ubergarm/ipython-pandas-gmail/readme.md

 #### Install mongodb (I'd suggest trying docker)
 You can:

-1. Edit the code to point at an existing mongodb server
+* Edit the code to point at an existing mongodb server
-2. Install mongodb some 'normal' way
+* Install mongodb some 'normal' way
-3. The new and cool happy hipster hacker way for kernel 3.8 or newer
+* The new and cool happy hipster hacker way for kernel 3.8 or newer:

     $ sudo -i
     $ cd /opt && mkdir docker && cd docker